kubernetes/kops/docs/networking.md

   --name myclustername.mydns.io
 ```

-You can specify which subnets to use for allocating Pod IPs by specifing
+You can specify which subnets to use for allocating Pod IPs by specifying

 ```
   networking: